-- (160) Inside information should be deemed as being disclosed legitimately if it is disclosed in the normal course of the exercise of a person's employment, profession or duty.
+(160)Inside information should be deemed as being disclosed legitimately if it is disclosed in the normal course of the exercise of a person's employment, profession or duty.
 Where a market sounding involves the disclosure of inside information, the disclosing market participant will be considered to be acting within the course of his employment, profession or duty where, at the time of making the disclosure, he informs and receives the consent of the person to whom the disclosure is made that he may be given inside information; that he will be restricted by the provisions of this Regulation from trading or acting on that information; that reasonable steps must be taken to protect the ongoing confidentiality of the information; and that he must inform the disclosing market participant of the identities of all natural and legal persons to whom the information is disclosed in the course of developing a response to the market sounding.
 The disclosing market participant must also comply with the obligations, to be set out in detail in regulatory technical standards, regarding the maintenance of records of information disclosed.
 Market participants who do not comply with the detailed provisions of this Regulation when conducting a market sounding should not be presumed to have improperly disclosed inside information but they cannot take advantage of the exemption given to those who have complied with such provisions.
-The question whether they have infringed the prohibition on improper disclosure of inside information should be analysed in light of all the relevant provisions of this Regulation, and all disclosing market participants are under an obligation to record in writing their assessment, before engaging in a market sounding, whether that market sounding will involve the disclosure of inside information. - (16p) Potential investors who are the subject of a market sounding in turn should consider if the information disclosed to them amounts to inside information which would prohibit them from dealing on the basis of it or further disclosing the inside information.
+The question whether they have infringed the prohibition on improper disclosure of inside information should be analysed in light of all the relevant provisions of this Regulation, and all disclosing market participants are under an obligation to record in writing their assessment, before engaging in a market sounding, whether that market sounding will involve the disclosure of inside information.

+- (16p) Potential investors who are the subject of a market sounding in turn should consider if the information disclosed to them amounts to inside information which would prohibit them from dealing on the basis of it or further disclosing the inside information.
 Potential investors remain subject to insider dealing and improper disclosure rules, as set out in this Regulation.
-In order to assist potential investors in their considerations and as regards what steps they should take so as not to contravene.

-(17)Commission Regulation (EU) No 1031/2010 of 12 November 2010 on the timing, administration and other aspects of auctioning of greenhouse gas emission allowances pursuant to Directive 2003/87/EC of the European Parliament and the Council establishing a scheme for greenhouse gas emission allowances trading within the Community7 provided for two parallel market abuse regimes applicable to the auctions of emission allowances.
+In order to assist potential investors in their considerations and as regards what steps they should take so as not to contravene the provisions of this Regulation, ESMA shall issue guidelines. - (17) Commission Regulation (EU) No 1031/2010 provided for two parallel market abuse regimes applicable to the auctions of emission allowances.
 However, as a consequence of the classification of emission allowances as financial instruments, this Regulation should constitute a single rulebook of market abuse measures applicable to the entirety of the primary and secondary market in emission allowances.
-The Regulation shall also apply to the auctioning of emission allowances or other auctioned products based thereon pursuant to Commission Regulation (EU) No 1031/2010 of 12 November 2010 on the timing, administration and other aspects of auctioning of greenhouse gas emission allowances pursuant to Directive 2003/87/EC of the European Parliament and the Council establishing a scheme for greenhouse gas emission allowances trading within the Community.
+The Regulation shall also apply to the auctioning of emission allowances or other auctioned products based thereon pursuant to Commission Regulation (EU) No 1031/2010.